top of page

 • Enforce Extended Producer Responsibility (EPR) for plastic, e-waste, and packaging.

-3. Justice-Centered Policies:
+3. Justice-Centred Policies:

-4. Public Behavior Change:
+4. Public Behaviour Change:

 Lessons from Success Stories